Reduced model for female endocrine dynamics: Validation and functional variations: Computational Methods and Model Evaluation

 \subsubsection{Limitations and complexities of data and analytical challenges}

 The available data have three primary limitations that influence our work.
 First, recall that normal is generally poorly defined, where `normal' means no known pathophysiologic cycle features.
 Second, it is known that there is substantial variation in IOIs even for an individual.
 For example, it is not uncommon for the same person to have IOIs that vary from 20 to 40 days; these data obscure such intraindividual variability by taking an average.
-And third, because the data are an average, they induce two potential issues whose presence we may not be able to detect: (i) an average can fail to represent anyone if the mean is not representative of the population, and (ii) an average smooths variability.
+And third, because the data are an average, they induce three potential issues whose presence we may not be able to detect: (i) an average can fail to represent anyone if the mean is not representative of the population, (ii) an average smooths variability observed personal \emph{daily} variability, variability that can be substantial, is not present in data and will not be explicitly estimated by the models, and (iii) variability of cycle length and dynamics coupled to cycle length for both ill-defined normal cycle length and abnormal cycles is entirely missing.

 These data limitations impact the analysis in a fundamental way, most notably, the generalizability of our results.
 We develop a phenotypic analysis subject to a standard IOI of 31 days and relative to average hormone dynamics.
 It is surely possible that the average data do not represent individuals well.
 Moreover, it is surely possible that hormone dynamics of different IOIs will be different.
 Finally, within the model, there are two ways of generating variable IOIs: (1) one can change parameters that alter a constant IOI, or (2) one may define parameter regimes that allow for variable IOIs between consecutive ovulatory events.
 Given that our data set is limited to a month and is an average, we cannot investigate the distinction between these two model-based parameter differences.
 In short, the data set limits the generalizability of data-based model validation, but our demonstration for how this pathway will work in the future {remains} relevant.
+These limitations demonstrate the urgent need for the collection of a more realistic and expansive hormone data.